westonganger/spreadsheet_architect/README.md

 Key Features:

-- Can generate headers & columns from ActiveRecord column_names or a Class/Model's spreadsheet_columns method
+- Can generate headers & columns from ActiveRecord column_names or a Class/Model's `spreadsheet_columns` method
-- Dead simple custom spreadsheets with array data
+- Dead simple custom spreadsheets with custom data
-- Plain Ruby support
-- Data Support: ActiveRecord relations, array of Ruby Objects, or 2D Array Data
+- Data Sources: ActiveRecord relations, array of Ruby Objects, or 2D Array Data
 - Easily style headers, rows, columns, and ranges
+- Powerful and dead-simple abstraction of custom styles for xlsx spreadsheets
-- Setting Model/Class or Project specific defaults
+- Setting Class/Model or Project specific defaults
-- Simple to use ActionController renderers for rails
+- Simple to use ActionController renderers for Rails
+- Plain Ruby (without Rails) supported

 Spreadsheet Architect adds the following methods:
 ```ruby